 Research & Publications

 Current Research Project HRE 2057688.1 ‘The experiences, learning impacts and feasibility of participants engaging with wholly online ‘Interprofessional Education Facilitator training’.
-Research Team: Ms Joanne Bolton, Dr Karen Donald, Dr Sundari Joseph and Professor Lesley Diack and Associate Professor Maggie Hutchings
+Research Team: Ms Joanne Bolton, Dr Karen Donald, Dr Sundari Joseph, Professor Lesley Diack and Associate Professor Maggie Hutchings

 Australian and New Zealand Association for Health Professional Educators (ANZAHPE) Invited Website bulletin article ‘Ways of knowing in healthcare – an interprofessional immersive approach’ Ms Joanne Bolton, Dr Sarah Meiklejohn, Dr Ngaree Blow, Dr Karen Donald, Professor Elizabeth Molloy, Dr Kate Reid, Associate Professor Anthea Cochrane, Associate Professor Louisa Remedios, Dr Zerina Tomkins, Mr Josh Cubillo, Dr Cindy Ahern, Ms Tamara Clements (Not yet published)